Marketing As Education

 A vast majority of content is cluttered and ugly.
 It contains many “CTAs” or “calls to action” to try to get the reader to do something (often to spend money or sign up for a mailing list).
 By contrast, Ritza’s gives readers the content that they need and then gets out of the way.
 This approach does not result in an increase of “vanity metrics”, but it ultimately wins the readers’ respect and loyalty.

-As an example, see above an article from dev.to on the left which contains no fewer than twelve elements that try to convince the reader to navigate away from the page on which he or she presumably landed on with the intention of reading the article.
+As an example, see below an article from dev.to on the left which contains no fewer than twelve elements that try to convince the reader to navigate away from the page on which he or she presumably landed on with the intention of reading the article.
 By contrast, a Ritza article is on the right.

 It sounds paradoxical, but our content works well as marketing precisely because it strives not to be marketing.
 We do not push readers to buy products or services (though we often demonstrate how products and services can be used to solve specific problems).
 Our writers’ only goal is to help the reader solve problems, and that’s why readers love our content.